kenchoong/setel2/words/README.md

 3. Since it is event based, so it like `publish the message out, then done`, more easier to manage in the workflow.

 4. Using this team is definitely easier to work together, cause everyone also work on separate function for separate folder.

-Disadvantage
+Disadvantage I havent notice yet.

 CD/CI stuff
 CD/CI definitely very important in this type architeture.
 If everything run on my local pc, I will definitely get mad 😂.
 I can do this.
 Therefore I present in this assessment as well.
 I try to give as clear as possible commit message in this assessment.
 If your team is using some tools like Commitizen, I can follow as well.